-- Hotel Jerome – An Aspen landmark since 1889, Hotel Jerome is said to house the spirit of a young boy who drowned in the hotel pool, plus other sightings of the mining men who once stayed at the hotel.
+- Hotel Jerome in Aspen – A local landmark since 1889, Hotel Jerome is believed to house the spirit of a young boy who drowned in the hotel pool, plus other sightings of the mining men who once stayed at the hotel.

-- The Brown Palace Hotel in Denver – The luxurious Brown Palace Hotel has been wining and dining celebrities and socialites for over 100 years and is also home to some ghostly spirits who stayed in room 904 100 years ago and have never left.
+- The Brown Palace Hotel in Denver – The luxurious Brown Palace Hotel has been wining and dining celebrities and socialites for over 100 years.
+It’s rumored to be home to some ghostly spirits who stayed in room 904 100 years ago and have never left.

 - Hotel Colorado in Glenwood Springs – Guests of this luxury hotel have reported hearing a woman’s scream, strange knocking, and suspicious elevator movement.

 Fall Train Rides

 Bask in the beauty of fall in Colorado with a train ride through some of your favorite mountains.
 Hop aboard the Leadville Colorado & Southern Railroad with one of their special fall train rides where you can enjoy views of the Arkansas River Valley and yellowing aspens as you ride through some of the state’s most scenic landscapes.

 Maybe celebrate the season with Autumn Fest on the Georgetown Loop Railroad, only a short 45-minute drive from Denver.
 Or grab a seat aboard the Cascade Canyon Express via the Durango & Silverton Narrow Gauge Railroad.